 ⚠️ Google has announced that Universal Analytics will be deprecated and stop processing data on July 1, 2023.
-Soon you will be able to also track your publications in GA4.
-Contact your Success Manager or our Support team if you have questions.
+Tracking publications in GA4 is now available via Google Tag Manager.
+Click here to learn more.

 In this article you can find simple instructions to setup Universal Analytics tracking using Google Tag Manager.
 If you haven't connected Google Tag Manager to Publitas yet, check out Setting up Google Tag Manager.